srimplify/rcg-workflow-automation-portal-xapi/README.md

 ### Experience API to be consumed by a front-end like web portal
 ---

+This Experience API is part of workflow automation use case.
-This API helps to present CRUD ops on workflow automation Salesforce custom object.
+This API helps to present CRUD ops for workflow automation of Salesforce custom object.
 See below for sample use case and API-led design.

 Process API is in [this repo](https://github.com/srimplify/rcg-workflow-automation-papi) and System API is in [this repo](https://github.com/srimplify/rcg-workflow-automation-sf-customobj-sapi).